SichangHe/igem-2022-dku-backup/src/model.md

 the $pH$ is about $6.9$ in jejunal and about $7.2$ in ileal[^pH];
 $c$ in jejunal is about $112\text{mM}$[^NaCl].

-Translate the concentration into the form of percentage:
+Translate the concentration into the form of a percentage:

 $$
 \frac{x g}{100\text{ml}}\frac{1\text{mol}}{58.44g}\frac{1000\text{ml}}{1\text{L}}=0.012\text{M}